dmkitui/lorem-ipsum/README.md

 ## Getting Started

-Ensure you have [Node JS](https://nodejs.org/en/) is installed on your machine.
+Ensure you have [Node JS](https://nodejs.org/en/) installed on your local machine.

 Clone the repo and run:
     `npm install`